Giovany1997/docs/guides/get-started/transactions.md

 title: Send and Receive Money
 ---

-Now that you have an account, you can send and receive funds through the Stellar network.
-If you haven’t created an account yet, read [step 2 of the Get Started guide](./create-account.md).

 Most of the time, you’ll be sending money to someone else who has their own account.
 For this interactive guide, however, you should make a second account to transact with using the same method you used to make your first account.